Sockstress: REQ FIN pause stress

 Create a connection to a listening socket.
-PSH an application payload (i.e. 'GET / HTTP/1.0').
+PSH is an application payload (i.e. 'GET / HTTP/1.0').
 FIN the connection and 0-window it.
 This attack will have very different results depending on the stack/application you are targeting.
 Using this against a Cisco 1700 (IOS) web server, it was observed that sockets were left in FIN_WAIT_1 indefinitely.
 After enough of such sockets, the router could no longer communicate TCP correctly.

 Look at the payload.c file in the sockstress source.
 Look for the hport switch statement.
-In that section you can specify payloads to be sent to specific ports.
-It is important that you send a payload that will look like a normal client to the application you are interacting with.
+In that section, you can specify payloads to be sent to specific ports.
+You must send a payload that will look like a normal client to the application you are interacting with.
 Against a Cisco 1700, while using this attack it was important to attack at a very slow rate.